Reference Entry

 Relative to these libraries, Querylight TS sits in a fairly clear place:

-• a strong fit for documentation sites, blogs, magazines, and similar content-heavy websites with a limited amount of material
+- a good fit for documentation sites, blogs, magazines, and similar content-heavy websites where local indexing and shipping JSON state are acceptable

 Relative to Fuse.js, it offers a much richer retrieval model at the cost of more setup.